-California man charged in 2004 beach killing of Zeeland man, financee
+California man charged in 2004 beach killing of Zeeland man, fiancee’

 SANTA ROSA, Calif.
-(AP) — A Northern California man has been charged with killing a Midwestern couple as they slept on a remote beach more than a decade ago.
+(AP) — A Northern California man has been charged with killing a Michigan couple as they slept on a remote beach more than a decade ago.

 Authorities Wednesday said Shaun Gallon of Forestville was charged last week with two counts of murder.
 He appeared in Sonoma County Superior Court on Monday but didn’t enter a plea.
 Police in California announced in May 2017 they had identified a suspect in the cold case.